wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires April 5, 2016                [Page 12]
+Contavalli, et al.        Expires April 8, 2016                [Page 12]

 Internet-Draft        Client Subnet in DNS Queries          October 2015

+   If a REFUSED response is received from an Authoritative Nameserver, an ECS-aware resolver MUST retry the query without ECS to distinguish the authoritative response from a lame delegation, which is the common convention for a REFUSED status.
+Similarly, a client of a Recursive Resolver should retry for REFUSED because it is not sufficiently clear whether the REFUSED was because of the ECS option or some other reason.

 7.3.1.
 Caching the Response